justmarkham/scikit-learn-videos/README.md

 # Introduction to Machine Learning with scikit-learn

 This video series will teach you how to solve Machine Learning problems using Python's popular scikit-learn library.
 There are **10 video tutorials** totaling 4.5 hours, each with a corresponding **Jupyter notebook**.

-The notebook contains everything you see in the video: code, output, images, and comments.
+You can [watch the entire series](https://www.youtube.com/playlist?list=PL5-da3qGB5ICeMbQuqbbCOQWcS6OYBr5A) on YouTube and [view all of the notebooks](http://nbviewer.jupyter.org/github/justmarkham/scikit-learn-videos/tree/master/) using nbviewer.

+The series is also available as a [free online course](https://courses.dataschool.io/introduction-to-machine-learning-with-scikit-learn) that includes updated content, quizzes, and a certificate of completion.

+[![Watch the first tutorial video](images/youtube.png)](https://www.youtube.com/watch?v=elojMnjn4kk&list=PL5-da3qGB5ICeMbQuqbbCOQWcS6OYBr5A&index=1 "Watch the first tutorial video")

 **Note:** The notebooks in this repository have been updated to use Python 3.9.1 and scikit-learn 0.23.2.
 The original notebooks (shown in the video) used Python 2.7 and scikit-learn 0.16, and can be downloaded from the [archive branch](https://github.com/justmarkham/scikit-learn-videos/tree/archive).
 You can read about how I updated the code in this [blog post](https://www.dataschool.io/how-to-update-your-scikit-learn-code-for-2018/).

-You can [watch the entire series](https://www.youtube.com/playlist?list=PL5-da3qGB5ICeMbQuqbbCOQWcS6OYBr5A) on YouTube, and [view all of the notebooks](http://nbviewer.jupyter.org/github/justmarkham/scikit-learn-videos/tree/master/) using nbviewer.

-[![Watch the first tutorial video](images/youtube.png)](https://www.youtube.com/watch?v=elojMnjn4kk&list=PL5-da3qGB5ICeMbQuqbbCOQWcS6OYBr5A&index=1 "Watch the first tutorial video")

-Once you complete this video series, I recommend enrolling in my online course, [Machine Learning with Text in Python](https://www.dataschool.io/learn/), to gain a deeper understanding of scikit-learn and Natural Language Processing.

 ## Table of Contents